dibiso-upsaclay/dibisoplot/sphinx-doc/settings.rst

 Customize the layout
 --------------------

-You can customize the plot's layout by using arguments available in the ``BiSO`` class or by directly applying layout to the plotly figure:
+You can customize the plot's layout by using arguments available in the class or by directly applying layout to the plotly figure:

 .. code-block:: python

     from dibisoplot.biso import Conferences

     conf = Conferences(
-        lab = "UNIV-PARIS-SACLAY",
+        entity_id = "UNIV-PARIS-SACLAY",
         max_plotted_entities = 10,
         title = "Top conferences",
         main_color = "green"